 The ACS Science Policy Fellowship Program places one Science Policy Fellow (SPF) with the ACS Government Affairs team for 1-2 years.
 The SPF works with experienced Government Affairs staff on areas of importance to the chemistry enterprise and gain a deeper understanding of how scientists and scientific organizations participate in public affairs.

 For more information, please review the Fellowship Program descriptions.

 Scientists interested in the Public Policy Fellowships are advised to review the eligibility requirements and reach out to former ACS Fellows to discuss their interests.
 Potential candidates should also pursue opportunities to develop their multi-tasking and communication skills and gain an understanding of the factors that influence public policy decisions.

 Every Fellow has a unique experience!
 Congressional Fellows spend time working with other Hill staff to develop legislation and engage constituents and other stakeholders on issues of importance to an office or committee.
 Science Policy Fellows work with ACS members to develop ACS public policy positions, draft letters and comments on the Society’s behalf, and track issues of importance to the Society.
 Read more about Fellows' projects.

 Past fellows have gone on to careers in government, industry, academia, and the nonprofit sector.
-Some have returned to faculty positions they held before completing the fellowship; others have used the fellowships as springboards for policy careers as Congressional staff and federal agency personnel at places like the U.S. State Department the Department of Energy.
+Some have returned to faculty positions they held before completing the fellowship; others have used the fellowships as springboards for policy careers as Congressional staff and federal agency personnel at places like the U.S. State Department or the Department of Energy.